 At home, families with a battery-powered radio could listen to radio shows.
 These early radios often only had one headphone instead of a speaker, so kids would fight over who got to listen to which shows.

-Although many aspects of life began to change during the 1920s, men and women still mostly held the traditional roles of decades passed.
+Although many aspects of the 1920s lifestyle were changing, men and women still mostly held the traditional roles of decades passed.
 Men typically worked long hours in professions involving hard labor.
-Despite the image of the 1920s woman as independent and rebellious, women in families with children still took on caring for children and taking care of household tasks as their primary job.
+Despite the image of the 1920s woman as independent and rebellious, a 1920s mother still took on caring for children and taking care of household tasks as her primary job.
 Each person within a household had male or female roles and saw the value in these tasks as a means to meet all the needs of the family as a whole.

 In 1920, nearly two-thirds of all people over age 14 were married (page 20 of the Historical Statistics Report) while only around 250,000 out of 37 million people were divorced.
 The average age at first marriage in 1920 was 24 for men and 21 for women (page 19 of the Historical Statistics Report).
 Although marriage rates were high for most people, by 1920 black women were more likely to be married than white women.
 In general, men and women wanted to be married and stay married.